 • Emotional cost of work (success and failure can have a big impact on people)

 Listed below are careers in our database that are similar in nature to NGO Area Coordinator, as they may involve many of the same skills, competencies and responsibilities.

-Please use the references below to find more information on the various aspects of a career as an NGO Area Coordinator.
+Please consult the references below to find more information on the various aspects of a career as an NGO Area Coordinator.

 Alberta Learning and Information Service website: alis.alberta.ca